Q) Is Sleep Recovery the same as over-night sleep labs or sleep apnea facilities?

 Q. How well does training work on elderly people?

 A) Quite well, but with one caveat.
 We are not sure exactly why, but it seems to take the elderly brain longer to register results.
 What would take a fifty year old brain four sessions to start showing results can take a senior client ten.
 But then again, some older people will notice results quicker than others.

 Q. Will my insurance cover any of the cost for training?

-After 4 sessions, we re-evaluate, and if we’ve seen enough improvement, then and only then would we move forward with the reminder of the 20 session program.
+After 3 sessions, we re-evaluate, and if we’ve seen enough improvement, then and only then would we move forward with the remaining 12 sessions.

-We also offer several payment options as well.
-This allows our clients to pay for the program over time.
-This makes it less of a financial burden on the family to get the needed help for their insomnia and anxiety.
+The balance of the program after the 3 session trial is $ 1999.00 and can be financed over 3, 6 or 12 months.
+(OAC) This makes it less of a financial burden on the family to get the needed help for their insomnia and anxiety.
 Please contact us for more details.

 It is our hope that each and every one of our Sleep Recovery client's will invest in their own need to sleep better.
 The personal and financial losses due to poor sleep and reductions in daily productivity can be very expensive in and of themselves.